Key Takeaways from the 2024 PMAR Conference

 What resources are available for organizations going through verification (whether it’s their first or 10th)?

 A: While it can be helpful to appoint someone internally as the head of your GIPS compliance program to oversee all relevant requirements are being met, depending on the size of your organization, you might need to seek out additional help if you have no one in-house with this knowledge.
-We have helped over 150 firms become GIPS compliant by serving as their outsourced GIPS experts and would love to support your firm too.
+We have helped over 150 firms become GIPS compliant by serving as their outsourced GIPS standards experts and would love to support your firm too.

 We hope this session was rewarding for participants and left them with clear takeaways for enhancing their GIPS compliance practices.